Thursday, March 24, 2022

 The dominate pair was being closely watched by six more whooping cranes.
 It was a great sight to be able to see eight of the five hundred whooping cranes in existence.
 Whooping cranes numbers have risen from nineteen birds to the present flock and are one of the most endangered species in North America.

 We stopped for more pictures on Beach Road before we headed to Big Tree for the stroll around Big Tree.
-If you have ever been there, the tree used to have a sign stating its age but now the sign reads that the live oak tree is one of the largest in the state
+If you have ever been there, the tree used to have a sign stating its age but now the sign reads that the live oak tree is one of the largest in the state.

-.
 While at Big Tree Renita spotted a vermillion flycatcher.
 It was across the street, but we still got pictures of it along with a flying red tail hawk and sandhill cranes.
+The rest of the time together was spent visiting about sharing family memories, new plans, retirement tales, and future trips.
+It was so nice to have the siblings reunited!

 Tuesday, March 15, 2022